2024 Fall Recruitment

-Our fall 2023 applications will be following the timeline below.
-Interviews and offers will be done on a rolling basis, so we encourage you to apply early!
-Check out our Instagram for updates on our recruitment process, and feel free to reach out to us via email if you have any questions.
+Our Fall 2024 applications will be following the timeline below.
+Check out our Instagram for updates on our recruitment process, and feel free to reach out to us via email at rover.ubc@gmail.com if you have any questions.

 [September 20] Interviews end